 The Hypostyle Room was meant to be the market for the private estate.
 Look upwards when you’re there because you will discover surprises of art that Gaudi had incorporated into the ceiling.

-Partly dug into the mountain and partly held up by the Hypostyle Room, this open plaza once held all kinds of celebrations (this square is also known as The Greek Theatre).
+Partly dug into the mountain and partly held up by the Hypostyle Room, this open plaza once held all kinds of celebrations.
 Surrounding the edge of this open area is a continuous bench that is world-famous.
 Salvador Dalí had referred to the bench as the precursor of surrealism.

 This continuous bench is decorated with beautiful trencadis – sometimes arranged purposefully, sometimes what appears to be random patterns.
 True to Gaudi’s thoughtfulness, the bench is ergonomic – he had a workman sit in soft plaster so he could recreate the anatomical curve accurately.
 It was very comfortable sitting on the bench!